App Store Differences: Why Using the Same Data for the App Store and Google Play Is Bad for Your ASO

 The phrase in the subheading isn’t necessary for keyword indexing, meaning it can be replaced and saturated with other popular keywords covered by the app’s topic (“daily”, “funny”, “memes”, etc.).

-Note that text metadata also affects view-to-install rate conversions.
+Note that text metadata optimization also affects view-to-install rate conversions.
 Should you try to cover all the available regions, we recommend using localized data for the Title and Subtitle (since these are the visible data).
 The hidden keywords field allows using keywords in different languages.

 During the keyword search, (See lesson #3), it’s important to rely on indicators of their popularity in a given region.
 For a large number of countries (for instance, Slovakia, Hungary, etc.) the number of popular queries in English can be significantly higher than the number of queries made in the local language.
 Thus, in order to increase search visibility, all popular keywords can (and should) be used in the keyword field, regardless of the language.